Copywriting Series: What Should Really Be On Your Home Page?

 Busy families with young kids?
 Working couples with kids out of the nest?
 Bachelors?
 Retirees eager to downsize and live the good life?

-I know it’s tempting to avoid niching down, but I can promise you that speaking directly to the clients you love working with will attract more of them than trying to cast a wide net.
+It’s tempting to avoid niching down—and you don’t have to get too exclusive—but speaking directly to the clients you love working with will attract more of them than trying to cast a wide net.
 Far more.
+(This is why our copywriting services always start with Brand Messaging.)

 How to do it:

-• You could directly state who you serve, or imply it indirectly by speaking to their lifestyle, tastes, or goals.
+You could directly state who you serve, or

-2. Great website copy makes your client the leading lady.
+2. Great website copy makes your client the main character of the story.

-Speaking of the WHO, your ideal clients want, need, and will enjoy your help with – or total takeover of — their design project, but they don’t want it to be all about you.
+Your ideal clients want, need, and will enjoy your help with – or total takeover of — their design project, BUT they don’t want it to be all about you.
 They still want it to be about them.

 Your website copy needs to strike a perfect balance between making them feel like the hero of the story while positioning you as the expert guide who will help them reach their glorious destination.